jlbradley1844/jlbradley1844.github.io/_posts/2019-06-05-whither-idealism.md

 it is the inventors of metaphyical philosophy such as the idealists that are weaving fanciful notions.
-We must look at nature and nature alone, and if that means drawing certain conclusions about what it is to live a moral life - if, indeed, such a thing exists, so be it.
+We must look at nature and nature alone, and if that means drawing certain conclusions about what it is to live a moral life - if, indeed, such a thing exists.
+Indeed, many will claim you will need sufficient "warrant" to even pose such a thing.

 I do not believe the detractors of idealism did this in service to an agenda - as an aside, I suspect one reason academic philosophers hold